← Back to Stories

 Key details reported by multiple sources:

-• The UN General Assembly voted 141-8 to adopt a resolution backing the ICJ’s 2025 advisory opinion on climate obligations, with 28 countries abstaining.
+• The UN General Assembly voted 141-8 to adopt a resolution backing the International Court of Justice (ICJ) 2025 advisory opinion on climate change obligations, with 28 abstentions.

-• Opposing votes came from Belarus, Iran, Israel, Liberia, Russia, Saudi Arabia, the United States, and Yemen.
+• The eight countries that voted against the resolution were Belarus, Iran, Israel, Liberia, Russia, Saudi Arabia, the United States, and Yemen.

-• The US, represented by Tammy Bruce, argued the resolution included 'inappropriate political demands relating to fossil fuels'.
+• The US opposed the resolution, with its UN representative Tammy Bruce stating it included 'inappropriate political demands relating to fossil fuels'.

 Points of Difference